keajs/kea-docs/docs/concepts.md

 })
 ```

-This example is contrived of course, but should illustrate the point nicely.
+This example is contrived of course, but should illustrate the point about composability.
+You can have any reducer depend on any action, even ones defined in other logic files!
+(More on that later)

-In general, you want your actions and reducers to mix together freely.
+Most of the time you want your actions and reducers to mix together freely, like they're still
+living in 2019 without a care in the world.

-If you find yourself constantly writing code that has actions such as `setName`, `setPrice`,
+If, however, you find yourself constantly writing code that has actions such as `setName`, `setPrice`,
 `setLoading` and `setError` with corresponding reducers `name`, `price`, `loading` and `error`
-that only react to one action, you're probably following an anti-pattern and doing something wrong.
+and a 1:1 mapping between them, you're probably following an anti-pattern and doing something wrong.

-You'll see a better example to illustrate this point in the next section about listeners.
+You'll see a more complete example to illustrate this point in the next section about listeners.

 One last thing, just like actions, reducers as well are [pure functions](https://en.wikipedia.org/wiki/Pure_function).
 That means no matter how many times you call a reducer with the same input, it should always
 give the same output.

 More importantly, **reducers must never modify their inputs**.
-In practice this means that for example
+In practice this means that
 instead of adding an element to an array via `state.push(newThing)`, you instead create and return a new
 array that contains this new element with `[...state, newThing]`.

-For example, a simple todo list that stores strings in an array:
+For example, here's todo list that stores strings in an array:

 ```javascript
 const logic = kea({